As an amazon associate I earn from qualifying purchases.

-The removable activity center is awesome for both language and sensory development as it includes a piano, a telephone, 2 colorful rollers that spin, 3 shape sorters, 3 light up buttons and 70 sing-a-long songs, sounds, effects and phrases.
+The removable activity center is awesome for both language and sensory development as it includes a piano, a telephone, 2 colorful rollers that spin, 3 shape sorters, 3 light-up buttons, and 70 sing-along songs, sounds, effects, and phrases.
 Is this the best baby walker?
 We think it definitely is a cherry on the top.
-Amazon has a good deal so in case you’re interested, here’s a direct link.
+Amazon has a good deal so in case you’re interested.

 Finally!
-The day has come when both the young and the old can enjoy the fast, fun and thrilling excitement of a Ferrari F1.
+The day has come when both the young and the old can enjoy the fast, fun, and thrilling excitement of a Combi All-in-ONE.

-The Ferrari F1 Baby Walker is a hotrod of an activity toy.
-Its interactive activity center includes an ignition key and gear shifter, both of which light up, vibrate and emit authentic Ferrari-like sounds when pushed, twisted and turned.
+The Combi All-in-ONE Baby Walker is a hotrod of an activity toy.
+Its interactive activity center includes an ignition key and gear shifter, both of which light up, vibrate and emit authentic car-like sounds when pushed, twisted, and turned.
 Its steering wheel clicks and honks for added entertainment value and the whole of it can be removed to provide a snack tray for eaters-on-the-go or to allow for extra, “off-road” playtime.

 Recommended for babies who can support their own body weight.
 Works well on carpet but best on harder flooring.
 Best baby walker for kids aged 9 to 36 months.
 2 AA batteries are required.

-Although not as cool as the F1 – what with a toned down electronic play tray that offers somewhat uninspiring options (generic sounds, lights, toys, etc.) for interaction – the Combi All-in-One does outdo a few of the other walkers by offering a locking option that allows the activity toy to transform into a non-moving jumper.
-(Great for when you need to leave your little one alone for a quick second to use the bathroom or make a bottle.)
+Although not as cool as the Combi All-in-one– what with a toned-down electronic play tray that offers somewhat uninspiring options (generic sounds, lights, toys, etc.) for interaction – the Disney 2.0 Developmental Baby Walker does outdo a few of the other walkers by offering a locking option that allows the activity toy to transform into a non-moving jumper.

 The Kolcraft Tiny Steps 2-in-1 Activity Walker

-For children between 15 and 25 pounds, under 32 inches tall and those who can support their own body weight with their legs.
+For children between 15 and 25 pounds, under 32 inches tall, and those who can support their own body weight with their legs.
 Comes equipped with non-skid friction pads for added safety.
-For your convenience, here’s the direct link to the product page on Amazon.
+For your convenience.

 The Baby Einstein Baby Neptune Explorer Walker